What is Vomiting and Diarrhea?

 .Parasites that invade your dog’s intestines can cause your dog to vomit and have diarrhea.
 Whipworms, roundworms, tapeworms, and other parasites can cause your dog to have many symptoms, including a very upset gastrointestinal system.

 Liver or kidney failure can occur in older dogs or with dogs that have liver disease or kidney disease.
 One symptom of these diseases is concurrent diarrhea and vomiting.
 Other serious issues with your dog’s glandular or organ systems, such as pancreatic abnormalities or diabetes may be characterized with the symptoms of vomiting or diarrhea.

 If there is an inflammation in your dog’s stomach or upper intestine, it can lead to a highly-inflamed colon.
 Diarrhea with this condition may contain blood and mucus as well.

 If your dog has a twisted bowel or other intestinal obstruction, he may vomit and have runny diarrhea leaking from him.
 This is a serious condition and must be attended to by a veterinarian as soon as possible.

 Once you arrive at the veterinarian, he will perform a complete examination on your dog.
-He will ask you questions about his symptoms, such as when the vomiting and diarrhea began, how long it has lasted and the frequency of each.
+He will ask you questions about his signs, such as when the vomiting and diarrhea began, how long it has lasted and the frequency of each.

-Prevention of Vomiting and Having Diarrhea
+Prevention of Vomiting and Diarrhea

 There are several things you can do to prevent your dog from having diarrhea or bouts of vomiting.
 Monitoring his diet and making sure he only eats dog food, rather than human food, can help prevent an upset stomach.
 When he goes outside, monitoring him to be sure he does not eat anything foreign can also prevent an upset stomach.